GeoDerp/uconsole-cm5-opensuse-microos/README.md

 The CWU50 panel requires 3.3V on its VCI (Analog) pin.
 The default CM5 overlay incorrectly supplied 1.8V (`dcdc3`), leading to initialization failures and instability.
 **Fix:** `vci-supply = <&reg_aldo2>;` in `clockworkpi-uconsole-cm5-overlay.dts`.

+### Panel Reset Logic (Pin Swap)
+The `panel-cwu50` driver attempts to detect "Old Panel" vs "New Panel" by reading GPIO10.
+On this hardware revision, detection is flaky.
+When "Old Panel" is detected, the driver toggles the ID pin (GPIO10) instead of the Reset pin (GPIO8).
+**Fix:** We swapped the pin definitions in the Device Tree:
+*   `id-gpio` -> Set to Hardware GPIO8 (Real Reset Pin).
+*   `reset-gpio` -> Set to Hardware GPIO10 (Dummy).
+*   `pinctrl` -> Pull-Down GPIO8 to force "Old Panel" detection.
+Result: The driver thinks it's resetting the ID pin, but it's actually resetting the Panel Reset pin.
+This ensures reliable initialization.

 ### Power Button (AXP221)
 The BCM2712 GPIO controller cannot easily handle the PMIC's interrupt line in this configuration.
 **Fix:**